jimtesson/Facet_36Cl_CREp/README.md

 ## Data and site parameters

-The samples data (chemistry and geographical information) and the parameters describing the site, must be provided by the user in the excel sheet named "**DATA_IN.xlsx**", localized in the "*Input*" folder.
-The sheet *Parameters* is common to all sites, and describes the geometry of each site, the model and inversion parameters.
+The samples data (chemistry and geographical information) and the parameters describing the site, must be provided by the user in the excel file named "**DATA_IN.xlsx**", saved in the "*Input*" folder.
+The sheet *Parameters* in this file is common to all sites, and describes the geometry of each site the inversion parameters, and the model.
 The name of each site must be provided in this sheet.
-The chemistry of the samples must be given for each site in a sheet.
+The chemistry of the samples must be given for each site in a separate sheet.
 Each sheet must be called by the name of the site *NameOfTheSite*.
-This name must corresponds to the site name in the *Parameters* site.
+This name must corresponds to the site name entered in the *Parameters* site.
 It allows the user to provide the chemistry analysis of each sample for a site, including <sup>36</sup>Cl concentration, major and traces, and the localization information.

 ## Parameters for the modeling and the Inversion